HackBeanpot/Astronaut-Bootcamp-Nov-21/README.md

 ## Repo Structure
 Pages of the app are under the src/pages folder.
 Each subfolder within src/pages represents a page.
 Index.js is the naming convention as the default file for the folder.
 Pages are composed of components.
 For simplicity sake, all components will be under a general use src/components folder.
 Usually, components will be placed in specific page folders but if they're used in multiple pages they'll be put in a general use folder.

 ## Hackers In Attendance
+Jonathan Chen
 NEW INFORMATION PULL ME PLEASE